-In addition to making flash cards or other visual aids, index card is also commonly used to record and store recipes, shopping lists, contact information, presentation notes and more.
-If you don’t have any index card, you can also cut a plain sheet of white cardstock to the desired size.
+In addition to making flash cards or other visual aids, an index card is also commonly used to record and store recipes, shopping lists, contact information, presentation notes, and more.
+If you don’t have an index card, you can also cut a plain sheet of white cardstock to the desired size.

 - Highlight the focus